 The University will consider granting consideration for students if there are sufficient extenuating medical, psychological or compassionate circumstances.

-A deferred privilege could take the form of approval to write a missed final examination or the completion of a course requirement after the end of the semester.
-See the Deferred Privileges and Exams section of this website.
+A deferred assessment could take the form of approval to write a missed final examination or the completion of a course requirement after the end of the semester.
+See the Deferred Assessments section of this website.

 Academic consideration is granted when acceptable medical, psychological or compassionate circumstances affect any portion of the semester work.
 Generally, work commitments will not constitute grounds for academic consideration.